dougeby/IntuneDocs/intune/email-settings-configure.md

 If the user has already configured an email account, the result of the Intune email profile assignment depends on the device platform:

 - **iOS:** An existing, duplicate email profile is detected based on host name and email address.
-The duplicate email profile will blocks the assignment of an Intune profile.
+The duplicate email profile blocks the assignment of an Intune profile.
 In this case, the Company Portal informs the user that they are not compliant and prompts the user to remove the manually configured profile.
 To help prevent this problem, instruct your users to enroll before installing an email profile, which allows Intune to set up the profile.
 - **Windows:** An existing, duplicate email profile is detected based on host name and email address.
 Intune overwrites the existing email profile created by the user.
 - **Android Samsung Knox Standard** An existing, duplicate email profile is detected based on the email address, and overwrites it with the Intune profile.
 Since Android does not use host name to identify the profile, we recommend that you not create multiple email profiles to use on the same email address on different hosts, as these overwrite each other.